-Areas of critical accounting judgments that have the most significant effect on the amounts recognised in these condensed interim financial statements are disclosed in Note 4 of the Company's audited financial statements for the year ended December 31, 2015.
+Areas of critical accounting judgments that have the most significant effect on the amounts recognized in the financial statements are disclosed in Note 4 of the Company's audited consolidated financial statements for the year ended December 31, 2015.

 4. Business and geographical segments